smith-nathanh/autoSWE/README.md

 # autoSWE

-Benchmarking the performance of automated software engineering against DevBench.

-The 5 evaluations in DevBench will serve as the primary nodes in the system.
-Progression to the next node is determined by hardcoded logic or an LLM in "approve_" prefixed nodes.

-Tasks/Nodes:
+AutoSWE is a system for producing entire code repositories from a PRD.md file.
+It is designed to produce the artifacts necessary for the [DevBench ](https://github.com/open-compass/DevBench) benchmark designed to evaluate the effectiveness of LLM-based code generation.
+It differs from typical evaluations of LLM-coding systems in that it is designed to evaluate the entire software engineering process, not just bug fixes or code completion.

+DevBench has five evaluation tasks:

 1. Software Design
 2. Environment Setup
 3. Implementation
 4. Acceptance Testing
 5. Unit Testing

+We have implemented a system that can automatically generate the artifacts for these tasks.
+The system uses LangGraph to orchestrate the control flow of the system and the artifacts are accumulated in a state object.

 ### Control flow

-We use langgraph to manage the control flow of the system.
-Decision nodes make decisions based on hard-coded rules or an LLM can be used to make the decision.
-They are prefixed with "approve_".
+We use langgraph to manage the control flow of the system and nodes prefixed with "approve_" evaluate the documents/code and either approve the documents/code or circle back with a message regarding what is incorrect.
 They have conditional edges to route the flow of the system.

 ![alt text](images/swegraph.png)